NoumenaDigital/npl-integrations/DEMO.md

 ## Focus of this demo
 The demo steps detailed below illustrate
-- How various components of the `npl-integrations` example application (with python "listener and callback service" and typescript frontend) can be deployed locally, using docker, or integrated with an engine and keycloak deployed to PaaS
+- How various components of the `npl-integrations` example application (with python "listener and callback service" and typescript frontend) can be deployed locally, using docker, or integrated with an engine and keycloak deployed to PaaS/Noumena Cloud
 - The various APIs exposed by the engine and how users can interact with them to execute actions, retrieve a history of state changes or commands, listen to event streams...

 ## Pre-requisites